 Enhancing Healthcare Team Outcomes

-Delirium is a very common disorder seen in hospitalized patients.
-Its diagnosis and management are very complex and best done with an interprofessional team that includes a neurologist, psychiatrist, internist, intensivist, and ICU nurses.
-Nurses are often the first to detect the presence of delirium and should communicate ASAP with the team; because the sooner the condition is managed, the better the outcomes.
-At the same time, the nurses should maintain a quiet environment for the patient, ensure patient safety, and communicate with the patient and family.
+Delirium is a common disorder seen in hospitalized and clinic-based patients and is associated with increased morbidity and mortality.
+The diagnosis and management of delirium are complex and best done with an interprofessional team that could include a geriatrician, neurologist, psychiatrist, internist, intensivist, nurses, and physical and occupational therapists.
+Nurses are often the first to detect the presence of delirium and should communicate their concerns as soon as possible with the interprofessional healthcare team.
+All providers should maximize efforts to maintain a quiet environment for the patient, maximize sleep at night, encourage mobility, and nutrition, ensure patient safety and communicate with the patient and family.

-The main treatment for delirium is based on non-pharmacologic interventions because there are no medications FDA-approved.
-The modifiable factors as medication, infection, environmental factors, and reduced sensory input are the cornerstone of the management.
+The primary treatment for delirium is based on prevention and non-pharmacologic interventions because there are no FDA-approved medications for the treatment or prevention of delirium.

-Pharmacological agents are used for severe adverse behavior.
-There should be open communication between the members of the interprofessional team to ensure that the patient is receiving goal-directed treatment.
+Pharmacological agents are used in cases of substance withdrawal-associated delirium, delirium at the end of life, and cases of hyperactive delirium where the patient's behavior is a threat to themselves or others.
+There should be open communication between the interprofessional team members to ensure that the patient is receiving goal-directed treatment.
 [Level 5]